A von Economo neuron, also known as a spindle neuron, is a unique cell with several interesting characteristics:

 So, in 2004, Pan got a colleague from Salus University (if Wayne State University is a medium-sized research university, then Salus is a really tiny, tiny little place) to engineer a ChR into a virus which Pan then injected in rodent retinal neurons, in vivo.
 After 3-4 weeks he obtained the expression of the protein and the expression was stable for at least 1 year, showing that the virus works nicely.
 Then his group did a bunch of electrophysiological recordings (whole cell patch-clamp and voltage clamp) to see if shining light on those neurons makes them fire.
 It did.
 Then, they wanted to see if ChR is for sure responsible for this firing and not some other proteins so they increased the intensity of the blue light that their ChR is known to sense and observed that the cell responded with increased firing.
 Now that they saw the ChR works in normal rodents, next they expressed the ChR by virally infecting mice who were congenitally blind and repeated their experiments.
 The electrophysiological experiments showed that it worked.
 But you see with your brain, not with your retina, so the researchers looked to see if these cells that express ChR project from the retina to the brain and they found their axons in lateral geniculate and superior colliculus, two major brain areas important for vision.
 Then, they recorded from these areas and the brain responded when blue light, but not yellow or other colors, was shone on the retina.
 The brain of congenitally blind mice without ChR does not respond regardless of the type of light shone on their retinas.
 But does that mean the mouse was able to see?
 That remains to be seen (har har) in future experiments.
 But the Pan group did demonstrate – without question or doubt – that they can control neurons by light.

 All in all, a groundbreaking paper.
 So the Pan group was not off the mark when they submitted it to Nature on November 25, 2004.
 As Anna Vlasits reports in the Exclusive, Nature told Pan to submit to a more specialized journal, like Nature Neuroscience, which then rejected it.
 Pan submitted then to the Journal of Neuroscience, which also rejected it.
-He submitted it then to Neuron on November 29, 2005, which finally accepted it.
+He submitted it then to Neuron on November 29, 2005, which finally accepted it on February 23, 2006.
 Got published on April 6, 2006.
 Deisseroth’s paper was submitted to Nature Neuroscience on May 12, 2005, accepted on July, and published on August 14, 2005… His group infected rat hippocampal neurons cultured in a Petri dish with a virus carrying the ChR and then they did some electrophysiological recordings on those neurons while shining lights of different wavelengths on them, showing that these cells can be controlled by light.

 There’s more on the saga with patent filings and a conference where Pan showed the ChR data in May 2005 and so on, you can read all about it in Scientific American.
 The magazine is just hinting to what I will say outright, loud and clear: Pan didn’t get published because of his and his institution’s lack of fame.
 Deisseroth did because of the opposite.
 That’s all.
 This is not about squabbles about whose work is more elegant, who presented his work as a scientific discovery or a technical report or whose title is more catchy, whose language is more boisterous or native English-speaker or luck or anything like that.
 It is about bias and, why not?, let’s call a spade a spade, discrimination.
 Nature and Journal of Neuroscience are not caught doing this for the first time.
 Not by a long shot.
 The problem is that they are still doing it, that is: discriminating against scientific work presented to them based on the name of the authors and their institutions.